Vertex Pharmaceuticals (VRTX) Q2 2017 Results - Earnings Call Transcript

 So Geoff, I'll take your first question.
 So just for everybody's clarity on the call, the approach that Geoff's referring to is an agreement that we reached earlier this year in Ireland where essentially we have an agreement which is a long-term agreement covers populations of patients, in this case, those who are homozygous for the F508del mutation, all those who are one of the approved KALYDECO mutations and essentially looks at that patient population all the way down to the age zero, and essentially includes in the agreement both the currently approved medicines, KALYDECO and ORKAMBI, will include patients for ORKAMBI when the indications extended the lower age groups but will also include new Vertex medicines in those specific patient population.

-I would say to you, Geoff, that since that agreement was put in place, and in particular, since both the tez/iva data, and now, the next-gen data which makes it very clear to everybody how close we are to being able to develop medicines that treat the underlying quarter (21:30) disease in 90% of patients, there's been a lot of interest in discussing similar type of patient and/or portfolio contracts.
+I would say to you, Geoff, that since that agreement was put in place, and in particular, since both the tez/iva data, and now, the next-gen data which makes it very clear to everybody how close we are to being able to develop medicines that treat the underlying cause of disease in 90% of patients, there's been a lot of interest in discussing similar type of patient and/or portfolio contracts.

 So, we're certainly very keen to be flexible, if that's what countries want to do.
 We're certainly, as we've demonstrated in Ireland, very open to doing that.
 I personally believe it's a real win, win, win, that arrangement.
 It's a win for the Irish government.
 It's a win for Vertex.
 And most importantly, it's a win for patients in Ireland.
 And so, we're certainly very open to doing that kind of agreement in any country.
 We're in, obviously, early stages of discussions with newer countries along those lines and certainly that there's a lot of interest there, whether we'll actually be able to get turn that interest into an agreement, time will tell.